wednesday-solutions/ecs-appmesh-config/README.md

 ## Prerequisites:
 Please make sure you have the following tools installed in your system:
 - aws cli
-- aws copilot
+- aws copilot **(v1.25.0 and above)**
 - docker
 - nodejs
 - yarn
 - lerna

 **AWS tools**: If you do not have aws-cli and aws copilot already installed, or you don't know about these tools, don't worry we got you covered. \
 Please follow this tutorial [How to Use AWS Copilot](https://www.wednesday.is/writing-tutorials/aws-copilot).
-This tutorial will give you an understanding of how to setup AWS Copilot, and configure aws-cli and also will help you deploy services on ECS, after which it would be quite easy for you to set up and deploy services on AWS ECS in minutes, and will also help you follow along this guide.
+This tutorial will give you an understanding of how to setup AWS Copilot, and configure aws-cli and also will help you deploy services on ECS, after which it would be quite easy for you to set up and deploy services on AWS ECS in minutes, and will also help you follow along this guide.\

 **Other tools**: To install other mentioned tools I am adding their documentation where you can download and install the tools:\
 a) [docker](https://docs.docker.com/engine/install/)\